devassistant/devassistant/docs/developer_documentation/run_sections_reference.rst

 ======================

 Run sections are the essence of DevAssistant.
-They are responsible for preforming all the tasks and actions to set up the environment and the project itself.
-For Creator and Preparer assistants, section named ``run`` is always invoked, :ref:`modifier_assistants_ref` may invoke different sections based on metadata in ``.devassistant`` file.
+They are responsible for performing all the tasks and actions to set up the environment and the project itself.
+For Creator and Preparer assistants, the section named ``run`` is always invoked, :ref:`modifier_assistants_ref` may invoke different sections based on metadata in a ``.devassistant`` file.

 Note, that ``pre_run`` and ``post_run`` follow the same rules as ``run`` sections.
 See :ref:`assistants_invocation_ref` to find out how and when these sections are invoked.